Popcorn-Factory/Arsonist-RoR2/README.md

 ## Latest Update

-- 2.1.7
+- 2.1.8
-    - Added Unique voice line for Firebug skin when firing flare.
-    - Separated voice lines from SFX
+    - Raised base volume on Firebug and Arsonist voice lines to a baseline volume.
-        - The voice volume slider in the settings can now affect Zero Point Blast, Masochism and Idle lines.
-    - Voice lines can be controlled by the volume slider, and is now separate to the SFX slider provided in the settings.
+    - Added sliders for both voice types that can be controlled by the individual sliders or through the master voice volume slider.

 - 2.0.0
     - New Content: